 Blood and drama this morning in Sassari, in an ERSU building that houses students between Via Rosello and Via Lamarmora.

-The boy was rescued by 118 emergency workers: his condition is serious.
-The security guard's condition is less worrying.
+The student was rescued this morning by 118 emergency workers: his condition is serious.
+The caretaker's condition is less worrying.

-The incident is being investigated by the Police Headquarters' Flying Squad: Officer Michele Mecca and his Flying Squad colleague Virginia Martinazzi are on site.
+The Police Headquarters' Flying Squad is investigating the incident: Director Michele Mecca and his Flying Squad colleague Virginia Martinazzi were on site.
+Mayor Giuseppe Mascia and the local police were also present.

 The chronicle of the drama